Fields of action of the Digital Factory now Create added value from the concept all the way to maintenance

 Data transportation High-performance networks are the backbone of your Digital Factory

-Data is generated in all levels of the Digital Factory – from the sensor to the cloud.
+Data is generated in all levels of the Digital Factory – from the sensor through to the cloud.
 The growing number of devices that are connected to Ethernet and send or receive data is resulting in increasingly complex networks.
 Here, efficient data flow is a basic requirement in order for production to run smoothly in a Digital Factory.
 Furthermore, the subsequent integration of additional intelligent devices into the network leads to constant expansion and continuous changes.
 In order to create an infrastructure that is future-proof, a sufficiently flexible structure is required along with the option of network diagnostics.

-Data security No chance of hacker attacks
+Data security No chance for hacker attacks – making OT security secure

-Connecting all the devices in a network to the Internet provides many advantages for production operations, such as being able to easily access machines from anywhere – whether for monitoring or maintenance by service partners.
+Connecting all the devices in a network to the Internet provides many advantages for production operations, such as being able to easily access machines from anywhere, whether for monitoring or maintenance by service partners.
 However, this also opens up the risk of third parties gaining unauthorized access and therefore requires the full protection of production operations.
 Phoenix Contact is certified in accordance with IEC 62443 and accordingly provides comprehensive security concepts for trouble-free operation.

 Due to discontinued updates and the resulting lack of protection against trojans and viruses, it can be difficult to integrate outdated systems.
 With CIFS monitoring, secure integration is possible even in these cases.

-Data usage Smart usage of your data
+Data usage Smart use of your data